hawkinsw/quic-wg-wiki/Second-Implementation-Draft.md

 * Transport Parameter Exchange

-* Address validation and HelloRetryRequest

-* A simple single-streamed application (or, one stream in each direction)
+* A simple single-streamed application (or, one stream in each direction) - exercise the entire life cycle of a stream.

 * Connection-level flow control (MAX_DATA frame)